 There‘s a moment in every musician’s career when investing in recording equipment becomes necessary.
 However, there’s a difference between buying music instruments and a recording audio interface, as the latter requires more technical knowledge, patience, and research to choose and set up.

-An audio interface is an essential gear for most music-makers: it can define your sound as much as a Digital Audio Workstation (or DAW software) does, and choosing the right interface will give you all the tools you need to be creative and prolific in music production.
+An audio interface is essential gear for most music-makers: it can define your sound as much as a Digital Audio Workstation (or DAW software) does, and choosing the right interface will give you all the tools you need to be creative and prolific in music production.

 This article will analyze the different types of audio interfaces available in the market, what you might need an audio interface for, and clarify which one is the right audio interface for you, depending on your needs.

 In a nutshell, audio interfaces connect your musical instruments to your laptop or tablet, allowing you to record multiple channels with recording software.
-They are the foundation of recording studios of all sizes, from the amateur home studios to Abbey Road.
+They are the foundation to recording studios of all sizes, from the amateur home studios to Abbey Road.

 Audio interfaces are also ideal if you make music using all sorts of musical instruments.
 Even on a basic audio interface, you’ll find various audio inputs and outputs and MIDI connectivity that you can use to connect your gear to it.

-In some cases, you’ll need an audio interface with speaker outputs to connect hi-fi speakers or studio monitors to your computer’s audio output.
+In some cases, you’ll need an audio interface with speaker outputs to connect hi fi speakers or studio monitors to your computer’s audio output.

 If you aren’t concerned about studio monitors.
 Many audio interfaces also offer at least one higher quality headphone output (if not dual headphone outputs).
-Audio interfaces also offer greater control over the built-in headphone amps and an easy way to work with headphone mixes.
+Audio interfaces also offer greater control over the built in headphone amps and an easy way to work with headphone mixes.

 An audio interface will often include phantom power as well.
 Some microphones require an external power source in order to operate.
 Frequently a condenser microphone will require phantom power.
 Luckily you’ll find that most mixers and audio interfaces will include this feature.
 Although it’s worth noting, that only some microphones require phantom power.
 With some mics, you need to be extra careful.
 With some ribbon mics, it’s possible that phantom power can actually cause damage or even destroy the mic.